30 tools for blockchain data and live chain queries

 Blockchain API endpoints are priced in USDC on Base via x402.
 When you set X402_PRIVATE_KEY, the server automatically handles payments — tool calls are paid and retried transparently without any extra work from the agent.

 0x prefix is optional — both formats are accepted.1s_setup_check.
-It will show the wallet address derived from your key under "Wallet address".1s_setup_check, on the Base network.
+Under Current configuration it lists your x402 (Base) wallet — the address derived from your key.1s_setup_check, on the Base network.
 A few dollars ($1–5 USDC) is enough for hundreds of calls.
 If your USDC is on Ethereum mainnet, bridge it using the Base Bridge.1s_network_info for ethereum.
 If it returns chain data (block number, gas price), x402 payments are working end-to-end.claude mcp add onesource -e X402_PRIVATE_KEY=<key> -- npx -y @one-source/mcp@latest

 Add the env block to your MCP config: